Regime 40 & 42 – the ‘barcode’ method

 Post-Brexit, one major concern was that EU importers did not want to be having to pay Import VAT (and duties, if applicable) at the time of import, nor pay for the import customs documentation.
 And I suppose why should they?
 It was, after all, the UK’s decision to leave the EU (albeit marginally).
 Bearing this in mind, many EU importers insisted on changing their Incoterms to include these costs.
 This involved changing their purchase Incoterms to Delivered Duty Paid (“DDP”)

-Customs Regimes 40 and 42 have been around for a long time, and provides for an exemption to pay Import VAT at the time of importation, subject to various conditions.
+Customs Regimes 40 and 42 have been around for a long time, providing an exemption to pay Import VAT at the time of importation, subject to various conditions.
 Post Brexit, utilising these regimes has enabled a way to export to the EU under DDP and effectively pre-clear the goods into the EU, prior to the actual export.
 It overcomes the revised Incoterm, simultaneously saving time by not having to travel under ‘Transit’ and clear customs in the destination country at a specified location prior to delivery.

 So what are the conditions?